Frequently Asked Questions.

 Q. Why don't Limpet Mics.
 Contact Microphones and Hydrophones have built in pre-amps?

 A. My philosophy is to keep things as simple as possible.
-The microphones I have designed are highly effective and I have not found built-in pre-amps, noise limiters or equalisers to be useful or beneficial.
-Limpet Mics. provide a raw audio file that can be manipulated in post-production, if this is not 'your bag' they also provide a perfectly good audio signal for your listening pleasure.
+The microphones I have designed are highly effective and I have not found built-in pre-amps, noise limiters or equalisers to be useful or beneficial for my personal needs.
+Limpet Mics. provide an audio file that can be manipulated in post-production, if this is not 'your bag' they also provide a perfectly good audio signal for your listening pleasure.
 On very long cable runs a capsule based pre-amp can be useful to boost the signal, however Limpet Mics. are not aimed at such applications.

 Q. Are Contact Microphones waterproof?